This page details the species of humanoid space pirates that scavenge various planets in hopes for a place of their own.

 - Our Giants Are Bigger: During the Elder Cypher bounty, Variks reveals that the towering Kells and Archons are actually a normal size for a healthy Eliksni - most of the race are stunted due to Ether shortages.

 - Pride: Ultimately, their greatest flaw and most of the reason for their present sorry state, if Variks and Skolas' grimoires are anything to go on.
 The Fallen have no real reason to fight against the City: they don't serve the Darkness like the Hive, or want to empire-build like the Cabal, and don't want to terraform planets like the Vex.
 The Fallen's first and only priority is survival, and any rational view of their overall situation cries out for peace or at least a ceasefire with the humans.
 But they go on wasting lives and resources fighting an enemy they cannot defeat, because the Traveler chose humanity instead of them, and they would rather scavenge and die than ask for help.
+Even the Spider, who is highly progressive among the Fallen and wants peace and friendship with the humans and Awoken, has to present his ideas in terms that his scavenging crews can accept while maintaining their pride.

 - Rape, Pillage, and Burn: The Fallen's society revolves around stealing from others, and they'll do anything to steal from others.
 According to Lakshmi-2, they burned down London during the collapse.